digitalmethodsinitiative/4cat/README.md

 Your admin username and password will appear at the end of the installation and are saved as login.txt in the Docker 4cat_backend container (you should delete this afterwards; `docker exec -it 4cat_backend /bin/bash` to access container).
 You may also want to change your SQL database information by updating the .env file *prior* to using Docker compose.

+Note for Windows: You may need to ensure that WSL (Windows Subsystem for Linux) is enable in Docker.
+You can find this Docker setting in Settings -> Resources-> WSL Integration -> Enable integration with required distros.

 Please check our [issues](https://github.com/digitalmethodsinitiative/4cat/issues) and create one if you experience any problems (pull requests are also very welcome).

 ## Components